-- Develop a basic knowledge of core concepts in the five major functional areas of business: accounting, finance, management, marketing and operations and information management. - Develop a specialized knowledge of one or more of the five areas of emphasis (accounting, finance, management, marketing and real estate). - Demonstrate that they have insight into the significance of the globalization of markets and its impact on modern business functions. - · Understand the connections between academic theory and practice. - Recognize societal issues inherent in all business decisions, including the value of diversity and the role values play in business practices. - Possess strong analytical and problem-solving skills, enabling them to identify and critically assess business problems. - Develop a skillset appropriate for business professionals, including strong verbal and written communication skills, proficiency in business computer applications, the ability to work as part of a diverse team and the skills to act and present themselves in a professional manner.
+- Develop a basic knowledge of core concepts in the five major functional areas of business: accounting, finance, management, marketing and operations and information management. - Develop a specialized knowledge of one or more of the ten areas of emphasis (accounting, business analytics, finance, management, management information systems, marketing, real estate, strategy entrepreneurship, supply chain management and sustainable business). - Demonstrate that they have insight into the significance of the globalization of markets and its impact on modern business functions. - Understand the connections between academic theory and practice. - Recognize societal issues inherent in all business decisions, including the value of diversity and the role values play in business practices. - Possess strong analytical and problem-solving skills, enabling them to identify and critically assess business problems. - Develop a skillset appropriate for business professionals, including strong verbal and written communication skills, proficiency in business computer applications, the ability to work as part of a diverse team and the skills to act and present themselves in a professional manner.